Nadia Lee

 Here’s a list of designers I found by surfing author sites.
 The list is nowhere near exhaustive.
 If you’re a professional designer and want to be included, leave a comment with your designer site info and/or where people can find your portfolio.
 I will not include you on the list if you don’t have a portfolio and/or experience.

-Disclaimer: I’m not endorsing and/or promising anything by listing designers here.
-The only designer I’ve worked with is Frauke from CrocoDesigns, and I like her.
-If you want to ask any specific questions about her, contact me.
+Disclaimer: I'm not endorsing and/or promising anything by listing designers here.
+The only designers I've worked with are Frauke from CrocoDesigns and Tara O'Shea, and I like them.
+If you want to ask any specific questions about either of them, contact me.

 Next week, I’ll talk about evaluating quotes and designers.